 Smoak's pinch-hit slam lifts Blue Jays over Marlins 6-5

+Smoak's pinch-hit slam lifts Blue Jays over Marlins 6-5Miami Marlins relief pitcher Kyle Barraclough, center, is taken out of a baseball game after loading the bases during the ninth inning against the Toronto Blue Jays, Friday, Aug.
+31, 2018, in Miami.
+(AP Photo/Brynn Anderson)

-MIAMI — Justin Smoak's first career pinch-hit homer was one memorable drive.
+MIAMI (AP) -- Justin Smoak's first career pinch-hit homer was one memorable drive.

 Smoak capped Toronto's five-run ninth inning with a grand slam, sending the Blue Jays to a 6-5 victory over the Miami Marlins on Friday night.